sgarringer/simpleptt/README.md

 # If you are simply looking to run this program:

-1. Go to releases on the far left
+1. Go to releases on the far right
 2. Download the .exe
 3. You may need to install Visual C++ 2015-2022 Redistributable (x86) from Microsoft